Spinoff Stock Research

 - Delivered by email as a printable PDF file. (sample)

-We believe Spinoff & Reorg yields as many good ideas as a decent captive analyst — but at over 100 times lower cost.
-Most of our subscribers are hedge funds, private foundations and other investment managers; we augment their in-house analytical teams with a steady flow of unexpected ideas.
+We believe Spinoff & Reorg yielded as many actionable ideas as a good captive analyst, but at over 100 times lower cost.
+Most Spinoff & Reorg readers were analysts or principals at hedge funds; we augmented their in-house analytical teams with a steady flow of unexpected ideas.

 All the taste, half the calories

 Some securities research reports appear to value themselves by volume.
-We pursue the opposite.
-Reports are 7 to 8 pages — not 40 — because we leave out the usual filler, such as extrapolated earnings forecasts, and extensive cut-and-paste from public filings.
-The result is a nutritionally dense core of unusual ideas, all but invisible to the major data feeds, and pre-screened to fit traditional value investing criteria.
+We pursued the opposite.
+Reports were typically 8 pages — not 40 — because we left out the usual filler, such as extrapolated earnings forecasts, and extensive cut-and-paste from public filings.
+The result was a nutritionally dense core of unusual ideas, all but invisible to the major data feeds, and pre-screened to fit traditional value investing criteria.

-Spinoff situations vary widely in quality, so we never recommend them carelessly or blindly.
-Instead, our ideas change flexibly with conditions.
+Spinoff situations vary widely in quality, so we never recommended them carelessly or blindly.
+Instead, our ideas changed flexibly with conditions.

 Investors were fleeing perceived holding-company-level exposure to the subsidiary, but we found this fear was unsubstantiated.
 Moreover, the CEO himself was the largest non-institutional ORI shareholder, with most of his net worth in ORI shares, most of his personal income coming from ORI dividends, and a consistent history of open-market purchases in ORI.